ClojureNauts/code-of-conduct/README.md

 Participants asked to stop any harassing behavior are expected to comply immediately.

 Sponsors are also subject to the anti-harassment policy.
 In particular, sponsors should not use sexualised images, activities, or other material.
-Booth staff (including volunteers) should not use sexualised clothing/uniforms/costumes, or otherwise create a sexualised environment.

 If a participant engages in harassing behavior, the ClojureNauts organisers may take any action they deem appropriate, including warning the offender or expulsion from the ClojureNauts organisation with no refund.